 10. Hearing the Student's Voice

 We actively involve pupils in making decisions about their own learning and support (e.g. agreeing and monitoring progress towards personal targets).
-Students are active participants in their personcentered Annual Reviews.
+Students are active participants in their Personalised Learning Plans and Annual Reviews.